DevOps-Boot/fastapi-k8s/docs/project/requirements/user_stories.md

 ### Architects and DevOps

-- As a system architect, I want to design a containerized application architecture using Kubernetes to ensure scalability and resilience.
+- As a system architect, I want to design a containerized application architecture using orchestration to ensure scalability and resilience.

-- As a DevOps engineer, I need to implement a CI/CD pipeline using GitHub Actions that automates testing, building, and deployment of microservices.
+- As a DevOps engineer, I need to implement a CI/CD pipeline using a workflow pipeline that automates testing, building, and deployment of microservices.

-- As a cloud engineer, I need to use Terraform to script the provisioning of AWS resources like EKS clusters, ensuring infrastructure consistency.
+- As a cloud engineer, I need to use an IaC tool and scripts to automate the provisioning of resources, ensuring infrastructure consistency and rollback capability.

-- As a DevOps team lead, I want to establish a performance benchmarking routine for the application to ensure it meets the desired performance criteria.
+- As a DevOps engineer, I want to establish a performance benchmarking routine for the application to ensure it meets the desired performance criteria.

-- As an infrastructure manager, I need to integrate EBS for persistent storage in Kubernetes, ensuring data persistence across pod restarts.
+- As an infrastructure engineer, I need to integrate a storage solution i ensuring data persistence across stateful pods restarts.

 ### Ops

-- As a network administrator, I need to set up internal and external DNS routing in Kubernetes to efficiently manage service discovery and accessibility.
+- As a network administrator, I need to set up internal and external DNS routing to efficiently manage service discovery and accessibility.

-- As a Kubernetes operator, I want to set up pod autoscaling based on CPU and memory usage metrics to handle load dynamically.
+- As a container cluster operator, I want to set up horizontal autoscaling based on CPU and memory usage metrics to handle load dynamically.

-- As a system administrator, I want to set up Prometheus for detailed monitoring of Kubernetes cluster metrics and application performance indicators.
+- As a system administrator, I want to set up detailed monitoring of container cluster metrics and application performance indicators.

-- As a logging manager, I need to configure log rotation and archiving strategies in the ELK stack to manage log data effectively.
+- As a logging manager, I need to configure log rotation and archiving strategies to manage log data effectively.

-- As a performance analyst, I want to monitor the cost of cloud resources using AWS cost management tools and optimize where necessary.
+- As a performance analyst, I want to monitor cloud resources using cost management tools and optimize where necessary.

 ### Devs & DBAs

-- As a backend developer, I want to utilize FastAPI to create asynchronous APIs that can handle high volumes of requests concurrently.
+- As a backend developer, I want to utilize a modern Python framework to create asynchronous APIs that can handle high volumes of requests concurrently.

-- As a database administrator, I need to configure PostgreSQL replication and failover mechanisms to ensure data integrity and availability.
+- As a database administrator, I need to configure replication and failover mechanisms to ensure data integrity and availability.

-- As a developer, I want to utilize Helm for managing Kubernetes resource complexities and simplifying the deployment process.
+- As a developer, I want a solution to manage cluster resource complexities and simplifying the deployment process.

 ### Testing & QA

 - As a CI/CD engineer, I need to integrate static code analysis tools in the CI pipeline to enforce code quality standards.

-- As a QA engineer, I want to implement end-to-end testing using tools like Selenium or Cypress in the CI/CD pipeline for thorough application testing.
+- As a QA engineer, I want to implement end-to-end testing using tools in the CI/CD pipeline for thorough application testing.

 ### Compliance & Security Specialists

-- As a security specialist, I want to integrate SSL/TLS in Traefik for secure communication and data protection.
+- As a security specialist, I want to integrate SSL/TLS termination for secure communication and data protection.

-- As a security analyst, I need to set up network policies in Kubernetes to restrict traffic flow between pods, enhancing network security.
+- As a security analyst, I need to set up cluster network policies to restrict internal traffic flows, enhancing network security.

 - As a compliance officer, I need to ensure logging and monitoring setups comply with GDPR and other relevant data protection regulations.

 ### Technical Content Creators & UX/DX

-- As a documentation writer, I need to use Swagger or similar tools to auto-generate API documentation that stays up-to-date with code changes.
+- As a documentation writer, I need a solution to auto-generate API documentation that stays up-to-date with code changes.